harmonydata/hackathon/accessibility-evaluation.md

 3. Understandable
 4. Robust

 There are 13 guidelines in WCAG 2.2.
 Each of these is broken down into specific requirements (or ‘success criteria’) that your service needs to meet.
-To ensure your design, code and content comply with WCAG, you need to conduct regular accessibility testing with assitive technologies and a standard of Level AA (passing Level A too).
+To ensure your design, code and content comply with WCAG, you should conduct regular accessibility testing with assitive technologies and meet a standard of Level AA (passing Level A too).